shohei-shibata/portfolio/services.md

 - home
 ---

-Let's create an effective website that's also pleasant to look at.
-I'm here to make the process stress-free for you.
+Let's create a website.
+Let's make it so that it helps you achive your goals, but at the same time provide an amazing experience for the visitor.
+I'm here to make the whole process stress-free for you.

 It all begins with a casual chat.
-Let's see what your goals are, and figure out how to get there.
+Tell me what your goals are and we'll figure out how to get there.
 This part is always free, so don't hesitate to [send me a message!]({{ site.url }}/contact.html)

 I am able to cover all aspects of your website, including